-This allowed me to take a deep dive into expat life, learn about a new culture, see a new part of the world, and save money for future trips.
+This allowed me to dive deeply into expat life, learn about a new culture, see a new part of the world, and save money for future trips.

 I taught English in Thailand and Taiwan and used the money from those jobs to kick start my travels around the world.

-While I didn’t continue teaching after those stints, I gained valuable skills and insight (and made tons of friends).
+While I didn’t continue teaching after those stints, I gained valuable skills and insight (and made many friends).

-Even if you don’t plan on being a teacher back home, it’s a job that will open all kinds of doors — all while letting you experience life in a new culture.
+Even if you don’t plan on being a teacher back home, it’s a job that will open all kinds of doors while letting you experience life in a new culture.